phancddev/phancddev/README.md

 🏫 I'm a student at Nguyen Tri Phuong Secondary School in Hue City, Vietnam.

-💥 I'm passionate about programming, listening to music, playing basketball and playing some rhythm and fps game.
+💥 I'm passionate about programming, listening to music, playing basketball and playing some rhythm and fps gamesgit add .

 💻 Now, I'm learning about programming in <b><a href="https://global.funix.edu.vn/en/home/">FUNiX</a>